WDpad753/ChangeLogGenerator/README.md

 # ChangeLogGenerator
-This repo is about Console Application that will look into the commit histories and write the ChangeLog into any project it is linked to.
+This repo is about destin of a Console Application that will look into the commit histories and write a ChangeLog text file into any project it is linked to.